3SigmaTech/3SigmaTech/README.md

-# Yo!
+# Hello!
 I'm Lucus :metal:

 Backstory on the Github account name: Several years ago I created an LLC for doing consulting work - I called it 3Sigma Technologies because "It isn't perfect, but it's pretty damned close" was kind of my operational paradigm at the time...and still is.
 With that out of the way, let me quickly overview what you'll find in my assorted repos then talk about what I have done and am looking to do.